📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Like most European countries, Portugal has outstanding characteristics in each season throughout the year.
 The temperatures drop, rain returns, vegetation changes color, and people prefer to eat stews and soups instead of salads and ice creams.

 The days between September 22nd and December 21st show us a different side of Portugal than most travelers know.
-During this season, most of the tourists are gone, so the residents get to enjoy Portugal with much more privacy and tranquility.
+Fall reveals a different side of Portugal than most travelers usually see.
+With most tourists gone, residents get to enjoy the country in greater privacy and tranquility.

-Although Portugal is a small country, its various regions have very different characteristics.
-Let’s tell you more about each region so you can decide where to stay during the fall in Portugal:
+Despite its small size, Portugal’s regions each have their own unique character.
+Let’s explore each region so you can decide where to stay during your fall in Portugal:

 Lisbon in the fall